British Rail Class 319: Class 319/4

 The refresh took place at Railcare Wolverton works and also featured both a mechanical overhaul (under the solebar) and a full exterior relivery, again in vinyl.
 Some Class 319/4 units had their Stone Faiveley AMBR air and spring pantograph replaced by the more modern Brecknell Willis High Speed air-only pantograph design.

 Future operations

 Rail Operations Group/Orion

-Orion High Speed Logistics is aiming to launch its first trial service conveying parcels and light freight in April 2021, with the Midlands to Mossend now likely to be the debut flow.
+Orion High Speed Logistics is planning to launch its trial service conveying parcels and light freight with the Midlands to Mossend likely to be the debut flow.
 Arlington Fleet Services at Eastleigh Works is modifying the interiors of the units to accommodate roller cages for parcels, with the aim of operating primarily under electric power but with the 769s using their diesel engines to act as tractor units for the 319s over non-electrified routes.
 Orion unveiled its first modified 319, No 319373, at Eastleigh in August 2020, and from 18 to 20 January 2021 showcased the unit to potential partners and customers at Maritime Transport's Birmingham Intermodal Freight Terminal at Birch Coppice.
-The first of ten Class 768s was scheduled to enter service in 2021.
+The first of ten Class 768s was scheduled to enter service in 2021, but this was put on hold in 2022 when the Brush Traction facility in Loughborough, which was handling the conversions, was closed by Wabtec.
+They were placed into indefinite secure storage thereafter.